Welcome to Real Property Defense Research!

 - Claiming surplus sale proceeds for those who may be entitled to them.

-And the good news is that those who leverage our research and participate in our experiments; whether their properties are valued $200,000, $2,000,000, or $20,000,000; are generally able to stay in their homes 1-2 years after the auction when they take the right actions (i.e. actions that are different than what the mainstream guides us to take.
+And the good news is that those who leverage our research and participate in our experiments; whether their properties are valued $200,000, $2,000,000, or $20,000,000; are generally able to shape a more positive outcome when they take the right actions (i.e. actions that are different than what the mainstream guides us to take).

 How does the mainstream guide us?